 What is UConn’s Secured Research Infrastructure (SRI)?

-Federal Government and Department of Defense related research contracts with the DFARS 252.204-7012 clause have required compliance with the NIST SP 800-171 security controls to safeguard Controlled Unclassified Information (CUI).
+Federal Government and Department of Defense related research contracts such as the DFARS 252.204-7012 clause and Export Control (ITAR/EAR), have required compliance with the Cybersecurity Capability Maturity Model (CMMC) 2.0 that includes the NIST SP 800-171 security controls to safeguard Controlled Unclassified Information (CUI).
 CUI is data that requires protection through dissemination controls pursuant to and consistent with applicable law, regulations and government-wide policies but is not classified.
-NIST SP 800-171 applies to CUI shared by or through the federal government with a nonfederal entity.
+CMMC applies to CUI shared by or through the federal government with a nonfederal entity.
 As a higher educational institution, UConn is a nonfederal entity.
-There are 109 technical and operational controls specified by the NIST standard and ITS has made every effort to reduce the compliance efforts for the Principal Investigator (PI).
+There are 130 technical and operational controls specified by the CMMC/NIST standard and ITS has made every effort to reduce the compliance efforts for the Principal Investigator (PI).

 The Secured Research Infrastructure (SRI) was developed with the intent of meeting the security control requirements while also reducing the workload on the PI to the smallest amount practical while still ensuring compliance.
 This solution meets 3 key design principles:

-- The controls requirements established by the NIST standard are complex.
-Therefore it is impractical to implement unique controls for each project.
+- The controls requirements established by the CMMC/NIST standard are complex.
+Completing the SRI Intake form, each research project will be reviewed for its specific technical requirements to properly safeguard CUI.
 Ensuring controls consistency reduces the time to bring a new project into the environment and increases the ability to ensure compliance.

 - The system needs to provide the ability for researchers, whenever practical, to access and work with their data anywhere and have the environment be supported centrally.